Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 These are separate obligations.

 The VAT you collect from clients is not business income.
-It is tax temporarily held on behalf of the state.
+It is tax temporarily held by you on behalf of the state.

 Some businesses find that one of these two approaches work well: